xpdable/cnjoke_bridge/README.md

 -----

 ### Application
-With FastAPI python framework, a html page is rendered with a Chuck Norris joke grabbed from a public API.
+With [FastAPI](https://fastapi.tiangolo.com/) python framework, a html page is rendered with a Chuck Norris joke grabbed from a public API.
 The application, html template and style are in folder `app`.
 Corresponding tests are in folder `tests`.

+#### Features
+- Get a random Chuck Norris joke
+- Get a random Chuck Norris joke in selected category
+- Search a Chuck Norris joke by keyword

 ### Application Deployment and Continuous Integration
 `Dockerfile` is build for the application image.